WebWallen/React-Todo/README.md

 # React To Do List App

-I know... you've seen a thousand to-do apps.
+I know... you've seen a thousand to-do list apps.
 But several smart people say they're one of the easiest ways to get comfortable with a different syntax or coding language.
 Thus, this felt like a good way to learn how class components work.

 State hooks are quickly replacing class components, but I imagine you'll still see this syntax in the wild, since it would be difficult to refactor a large codebase as soon as one tradition rises up to replace another one.
 So this app was good practice just to be safe!